Pomax/use-models-for-data/docs/README.md

 $ node ./your/data/store/metaname/metaname.vN.to.vM.js ./your/data/store/metaname/some-object.json
 ```

 This will apply a migration but write the result to `stdout` rather than back to the same file, so you can verify that the result is indeed what it should be.
 If the migration does not yield a valid object (based on a schema validation check after uplifting) the script will let you know.
-For example, if we run the above migration running without updating the migration hooks, the dry run output will be:
+For example, if we run the above migration without updating the migration hooks, the dry-run output will be:

 ```bash
 $ node ./your/data/store/users/users.v1.to.v2.js ./your/data/store/users/some-user.json